Hal-lucin-ogen8/For-Transducers/for_transducer_interpreter/README.md

   - Both forward and reverse for loops can be parsed and processed correctly.

 - **Execution of If Statements**:
-  - The interpreter can execute `if` statements, although this functionality currently does not include handling of labels.
+  - The interpreter can execute `if` statements including handling of labels

 ## To be Done
 - Taking input word from user